 See the infographic below to learn more about the difference between valuation and insurance.

 Basic Coverage – This valuation option is offered to every customer for free.
 It is the minimum liability coverage for any move.
-If damage were to occur to one of your items, you would be refunded $.60 per pound per article.
+If damage were to occur to one of your items, you would be refunded $.60 per pound per article, if deemed transit damage.

 For example: If you own a table that weighs 100 pounds and it is damaged during the move, you will be refunded $60 to fix that damage (100 pounds x $.60).